hylo-lang/specification/spec.md

 ## General

-1. Declarations have the form:

-    ```ebnf
-    decl ::=
-      product-type-decl
-      trait-decl
-      function-decl
-      binding-decl
-    ```

-2. A declaration may introduce one or more entities.
+1. A declaration may introduce one or more entities.

-3. A declaration may be composed of other declarations, called sub-declarations.
+2. A declaration may be composed of other declarations, called sub-declarations.
 The entities introduced by the sub-declaration of a declaration `d` are also said to be introduced by `d`.
 [Note: a sub-declaration is part of a declaration itself, unlike a member declaration, which is a separate construct contained in the lexical scope of a declaration.]

 ## Modifiers